-Note that in the top layers, there are branches for old and new set of classes.
-While retraining, and updating the network for new set of classes, only the branch of top layers corresponding to the new set of classes are retrained.
-Thus, the top layer filters keep information of their respective set of classes and the network do not suffer from catastrophic forgetting.
+For inference, under the separate task scenario, it will be a two stage network.
+The multi-stage network will allow selective activation of a task specific branch \cite{panda2017falcon} while other branches will be inactive.
+For the combined classification scenario, all branches will remain active at the same time.
+Note in Figure \ref{fig38a} in the top layers, there are branches for old and new sets of classes.
+While retraining, and updating the network for a new set of classes, only the branch of top layers corresponding to the new set of classes are retrained.
+Thus, the top layer filters keep information of their respective tasks (sets of classes) and the network do not suffer from catastrophic forgetting.

 In this work, we do not try to grow a model with classes from datasets of different domains since the base network have learned features from data samples of a single dataset.
-For instance, if the base network is trained on object recognition dataset CIFAR10, then it will be able to accommodate new classes from CIFAR100 dataset as both of the datasets have similar type of basic features (image size, color, background etc.).
-However, the same base model should not be able to properly accommodate new classes from character recognition dataset (MNIST) because MNIST data has very different type of features compared to CIFAR10 data.
+For instance, if the base network is trained on object recognition dataset CIFAR-10, then it will be able to accommodate new classes from CIFAR-100 dataset as both of the datasets have similar type of basic features (image size, color, background etc.).
+However, the same base model should not be able to properly accommodate new classes from character recognition dataset (MNIST) because MNIST data has very different type of features compared to CIFAR-10 data.